Pavanks-070/KPMG/Challenge1/reference.md

 This is a 3 tier architecture code created in JSON format,

-By provisioning this on AWS cloud our infrastructure has been provisioned.
+By provisioning this on AWS cloud our our 3-tier setup will be built:

 The code will do following steps: